irmen/prog8/docs/source/programming.rst

     The return value is just a simple uword address so it cannot be used as an array in your program.
     You can only treat it as a pointer or use it in inline assembly.

+callfar(bank, address, argumentaddress)      ; NOTE: specific to cx16 compiler target for now
+    Calls an assembly routine in another ram-bank on the CommanderX16 (using the ``jsrfar`` routine) The banked RAM is located in the address range $A000-$BFFF (8 kilobyte).
+    Notice that bank $00 is used by the Kernal and should not be used by user code.
+    The third argument can be used to designate the memory address of an argument for the routine; it will be loaded into the A register and will receive the result value returned by the routine in the A register.
+If you leave this at zero, no argument passing will be done.

 Library routines
 ----------------